GeoHaber/Video-Transcode/README.md

   4) Use the parsed results to figure out what needs to be done FFZa_Brain to generate FFMpeg commands

-  5) Use the commands generated to FFmpeg Transcode both Audio and Video while extracting the subtitles
+  5) Use the FFmpeg commands generated to transcode both Audio and Video while extracting the subtitles

   6) Cleanup